collapsed-stacks/startups/questions/2/dividing-profits-amongst-developers-and-designers.md

 - posted by: [Daniel Steiner](https://stackexchange.com/users/1523303/daniel-steiner) on 2014-07-30
 - score: 1

-<p>Here in Austria, a developer would earn between 2.5k€ to 7k€ per month based on a 38.5 hours week.
+Here in Austria, a developer would earn between 2.5k€ to 7k€ per month based on a 38.5 hours week.
 A designer is usually a bit lower.
 You can use This hour based approach to pay them or you can pay them a fixed amount, lets say 15% for The dev and 10% of the revenue.
-Choose either one, the guys will probably prefer the first method whereas it is easier for you to pay them from the income.</p>
+Choose either one, the guys will probably prefer the first method whereas it is easier for you to pay them from the income.